 The Data Protection Directive was adopted in 1995 and applies to all EU Member States.
 Countries had the scope to introduce the requirements into their own laws, which led to some differences between countries.
 In the UK, the Data Protection Act 1998 replaced earlier legislation such as the Data Protection Act 1984.

 In 2012, the European Commission published a draft proposal for a General Data Protection Regulation.
 Following amendments and discussions between the European Commission, the European Parliament and the Council of the EU, a final version of the General Data Protection Regulation was produced and published in 2016.
-There is a two-year transition period before it is enforceable.
-This will apply directly to all EU Member States and has an extraterritorial effect.
+There was a two-year transition period before it was enforceable.
+From May 2018, it applies directly to all EU Member States and has an extraterritorial effect.

 The GDPR introduces many new obligations on companies and rights for individuals.
 Fines can be up to €20 million or 4% of global annual turnover (whichever is higher) for non-compliance.
-It is essential for companies to review their current data processes, identify gaps for compliance and plan to implement solutions before the GDPR is enforced.
-All companies should ensure they can meet the rights for individuals, such as the right to be forgotten and requests for their data, and some companies will also need to designate a Data Protection Officer.
+It is essential for companies to review their data processes and ensure they are compliant with GDPR.
+All companies should ensure they can meet the rights for individuals, such as the right to be forgotten and requests for their data, and some companies need a Data Protection Officer.
 The actions required will be specific to each company and their data processes.

 Even if given two years notice to achieve GDPR compliance, only half of companies self-reported as compliant by May 25, 2018, a DataGrail survey reveals.
 “The Age of Privacy: The

 We’re more than a year into the General Data Protection Regulation (GDPR) era, and we now have a few enforcement actions under our belts as data points.
 Earlier in 2019,